Welcome to Global Scholar!

 Water bottle

-Bag or backpack for carrying items to/from meetings
+Bag or backpack for carrying items to and from meetings

 Medications / Allergies

 Please inform us if you are taking any special medications or have allergies.
-Our staff will work with parents and Scholars to ensure the health and safety of the Scholar at all times.
+Our staff will work with parents and scholars to ensure the scholar’s health and safety at all times.

 The cafeterias are able to accommodate dietary needs (gluten-free, halal, etc.); please inform us of any concerns or requests.